Stock Talk Transcript — Summer Worries: Yield Curve Inversion

-Welcome to the Aug 16th edition of our weekly stock talk podcast, “keeping you connected to your money”.
-It’s summer, it’s blistering hot in Houston with 7 straight days over 100 degrees temperature, and the stock market is down 6% to about 2850 on the SP500 off its 3025 all-time highs of 3 weeks ago.
-While uncomfortable, yes listeners, so far, it’s a normal summer in both Texas and the stock markets.
+Welcome to the Aug 16th edition of our weekly stock talk podcast, “keeping you connected to your money.”
+It’s summer.
+It’s blistering hot in Houston, with seven straight days over 100 degrees temperature.
+And the stock market is down 6% to about 2850 on the S&P 500 — off its all-time high of 3025 just three weeks ago.
+While uncomfortable — yes, listeners — so far, it’s a normal summer in both Texas and the stock markets.

-As we’ve pointed out for well over a year, the rate of economic growth, inflation, and corporate earnings peaked quarters ago.
+As we’ve pointed out for well over a year, the rate of economic growth, inflation and corporate earnings peaked quarters ago.
 It was never “goldilocks” as many strategists called it in 2018.
-In fact, by almost ever metric, the overall US economy has been slowing since late Jan 2018 when the Trump tax plan was passed, and the China trade rhetoric first began.
-Not coincidentally, the overall SP500 stock market has gone nowhere since late January 2018.
+In fact, by almost every metric, the overall US economy has been slowing since late Jan 2018 when the Trump tax plan was passed, and the China trade rhetoric first began.
+Not coincidentally, the overall S&P 500 stock market has gone nowhere since late January 2018.
 The asset classes and sectors of the stock market that are most sensitive to changes in economic activity have performed poorly versus the overall market over the last 18 months.
-Throughout the last 18 months, including the so called goldilocks described period in the middle of 2018, most measures of the yield curve were already declining.
-As others were discussing how great the economy was, the team at Oak harvest was out buying higher yielding, boring, staple stocks and Real estate investment trusts and 2-year bond funds.
+Throughout the last 18 months, including the so-called goldilocks described period in the middle of 2018, most measures of the yield curve were already declining.
+As others were discussing how great the economy was, the team at Oak harvest was out buying higher yielding, boring, staple stocks and real estate investment trusts and 2-year bond funds.

-- The yield curve is a leading, not coincident indicator: inversions of the 10 year and 2 year interest rates have led US recessions by almost a year and a half on average, almost 18 months, with a range being a year to 2 years.
+- The yield curve is a leading — not coincident — indicator.
+And inversions of the 10-year and 2-year interest rates have led US recessions by almost a year and a half on average, almost 18 months, with a range being a year to 2 years.

 - The inversion doesn’t portend an immediate failure and downside move in the economy and stock markets.
-On average, the SP500 has returned about 2.5% in the 3 months after the first inversion, while it has gained almost 5% in the following 6 months, and almost 15% in the following two years.
-In fact, looking at the more recent inversions over the past 30 years, post the ultra high inflation periods of the late 70’s, the stock returns look even better.
-Its 3-month return has been 3.1%, its 6 month return has been 9.4%, and 1 year return has been almost 20%.
-Coincidentally, 20% higher than current level would be about 3400 on the SP500 in August of 2020, which is almost exactly where both Oak Harvest and the forward option markets believe the SP500 can be into the 2020 election cycle should a pro-business, pro growth candidate President Trump reappear
+On average, the S&P 500 has returned about 2.5% in the three months after the first inversion, while it has gained almost 5% in the following 6 months, and almost 15% in the following two years.
+In fact, looking at the more recent inversions over the past 30 years, post the ultra-high inflation periods of the late 70s, the stock returns look even better.
+Its 3-month return has been 3.1%, its 6-month return has been 9.4%, and 1-year return has been almost 20%.
+Coincidentally, 20% higher than current level would be about 3400 on the S&P 500 in August of 2020, which is almost exactly where both Oak Harvest and the forward option markets believe the S&P 500 can be into the 2020 election cycle should a pro-business, pro-growth candidate President Trump reappear.

-The team at Oak Harvest was cautious on economic growth during the second half of 2018 and favored more bond like asset classes like real estate and staples.
-More recently we have been positioning the portfolios for an economic upturn in the 4th quarter 2019 through 2020 on the back the President Trump positioning for growth and re-election.
-Admittedly, the last 4 weeks rally in bond prices and reduction in yields has gone much farther and faster than we expected.
-The more aggressive stance that the President has taken toward china with him launching new tariffs slated for September 1 out of the blue is now causing economic uncertainty, slower growth, and higher volatility in all markets whether its Treasuries, currencies, commodities, or equities.
+The team at Oak Harvest was cautious on economic growth during the second half of 2018 and favored more bond-like asset classes — like real estate and staples.
+More recently we have been positioning the portfolios for an economic upturn in Q4 2019 through 2020 on the back the President Trump positioning for growth and re-election.
+Admittedly, the last four weeks rally in bond prices and reduction in yields has gone much farther and faster than we expected.
+The more aggressive stance that the President has taken toward China — with him launching new tariffs slated for September 1 out of the blue — is now causing economic uncertainty, slower growth and higher volatility in all markets whether its Treasuries, currencies, commodities or equities.

 What does this mean to you as an investor?

-For now the team at Oak Harvest, is using this higher volatility to add to names that we believe will be rewarded in the 4th quarter of 2019 and beyond, and sell some positions that have losses that we do not expect to recover as fast.
-If we begin to see data and feel, that the on-going 18 month slowdown that we have experienced in the USA since January 2018 is not looking to change course early in the 4th quarter and beyond, we will begin to tactically adjust portfolios for a continued “low and slow” growth economy versus our expected “low, slow, and go” scenario.
+For now, the team at Oak Harvest is using this higher volatility to add to names that we believe will be rewarded in the fourth quarter of 2019 and beyond, and sell some positions that have losses that we do not expect to recover as fast.
+If we begin to see data and feel that the on-going 18-month slowdown that we have experienced in the USA since January 2018 is not looking to change course early in Q4 and beyond, we will begin to tactically adjust portfolios for a continued “low and slow” growth economy versus our expected “low, slow and go” scenario.